klikli-dev/modonomicon/docs/getting-started/step-by-step-with-datagen/step2.md

 ### DemoBookProvider.java

-In this file we will add instructions that will generate our book content, such as categories, entries and pages.
+In this file we will add instructions that will generate our book content, such as calls to category providers, which in turn will create entries and pages.
-Please note that this will only create the structure of the book as well as all styling instructions.
 Additionally it holds a reference to the language providers to also easily add the actual book texts.

 For now this file is mostly empty - that's OK!